The neuroscience of drinking and how it affects the brain

 Your next steps to a healthier, more mindful relationship with alcohol

 From understanding the intricate ways alcohol affects our brain to exploring the lasting consequences on our overall health, we’ve covered a lot of ground.
-But most importantly, we’ve also laid the foundation for a healthier, more mindful relationship with alcohol thanks to the innovative approach offered by Sunnyside.
+But most importantly, we’ve also laid the foundation for a healthier, more mindful relationship with alcohol.

-In collaboration with Sunnyside, our brain-sensing headband and meditation subscription can be integral to your wellness journey.
-While Sunnyside tackles mindful drinking, Muse provides the insights and tools you need for better sleep, another key element in your brain health.
-Combining our EEG headset and meditation subscription with Sunnyside’s mindful coaching makes for a comprehensive wellness strategy.
+While optimizing your brain health won't happen overnight, key things like monitoring your alcohol consumption, and using our brain-sensing headband and meditation subscription can be integral to your wellness journey.
+While sticking to a routine of mindful drinking might take some time, there are tools to help keep you feeling your best so the choice becomes more and more desirable.
+Muse provides the insights and tools you need for better sleep, another key element in your brain health.
+Combining our EEG headset and meditation subscription with a commitment to improving other areas of your wellness is a great place to start.

 Your takeaway checklist: